nixworks/public/news/2009/12/8/README.md

 ##### Honduras
 ### [ Gunmen in Honduras shoot dead the head of the country's anti-drug trafficking unit, Julian Aristides Gonzalez. ](/news/2009/12/8/gunmen-in-honduras-shoot-dead-the-head-of-the-country-s-anti-drug-trafficking-unit-julian-aristides-gonzalez.md)
-_Context: Julian Aristides Gonzalez, drug trafficking, Honduras_
+_Context: Julian Aristides Gonzalez, Honduras, drug trafficking_

 ##### CBS
 ### [ For the second time in as many years, CBS cancels a United States-produced soap opera, this time "As the World Turns" after 54 years, in effect putting Procter & Gamble, the creators of said genre, out of that business. ](/news/2009/12/8/for-the-second-time-in-as-many-years-cbs-cancels-a-united-states-produced-soap-opera-this-time-as-the-world-turns-after-54-years-in-ef.md)
-_Context: Procter & Gamble, As the World Turns, U.S., soap opera, CBS_
+_Context: CBS, United States, As the World Turns, soap opera, Procter & Gamble_

 ##### President of Serbia
 ### [ President of Serbia Boris Tadic, his sports minister and FSS-FSS chief Tomislav Karadzic are punished for breaking FIFA's strict no-alcohol policy at the Stadion Crvena Zvezda on 10 October. ](/news/2009/12/8/president-of-serbia-boris-tadia-his-sports-minister-and-d-d-d-fss-chief-tomislav-karadzic-are-punished-for-breaking-fifa-s-strict-no-alc.md)